jojozhuang/jojozhuang.github.io/_posts/2016-03-15-building-course-player-with-signalr-and-aspnet.md

     }
 }
 ```
-Add view for this controller.
+Create view for this controller in folder `/Views/CoursePlayer` with the name `Index.cshtml`.
 ```html

 @{